-Nestled in the streets of the Jewish Ghetto is Panificio Volpe Giovanni, a kosher bakery offering traditional Venetian pastries such as fruit-filled Orecchiette di Amman, Bisce, donut shaped Zuccherini, and Sweet Azime.
-The bakery shuts its doors on Saturday’s so make sure to head there Monday to Friday to fill your sweet-tooth cravings.
+Nestled in the streets of the Jewish Ghetto is Bakery Volpe, a kosher bakery sure to evoke similarity to any traditional New York kosher eatery with its pastry and baked-goods offerings.
+Located in the Cannaregio sestieri district of Venice, the bakery is of high-quality and superb-taste.
+Its offerings include traditional Venetian pastries such as fruit-filled "Orecchiette di Amman," an s-shaped “Bisce,” and the donut shaped “Zuccherini,” and “Sweet Azime.”
+The bakery shuts its doors on Saturday’s – so make sure to head to the bakery any time on Monday through Friday to fulfill your sweet-tooth cravings.

 Frary's Restaurant is a fusion restaurant serving a blend of Mediterranean, Arabic, and Greek cuisine.
 Our restaurant boasts 20 years of experience and is located in the center of Venice , a few steps from the enchanting Frari Church, in a traditional fondamenta overlooking a typical and suggestive Venetian canal.
 The menu is inspired by the Mediterranean tradition .
 Following the ancient link between Venice and the East, we offer flavors of Greek and Middle Eastern cuisine.
 We also pay particular attention to serving vegetarian, vegan, gluten-free, and halal dishes.